 My mind is occupied with thoughts of peaceful warriors like Martin Luther King, Jr., on a morning that is meant to honor him.

-Could he have imagined that his words would become even more relevant as we watch a brief season of hope fade sadly as leaders wave their bigotry shamelessly, inviting those from the darkest corners to bring their voices of hate and ensuing violence to town squares, schools and places of worship everywhere.
+Could he have imagined that his words would become even more relevant as we watch a U.S. president devolve into dangerous self-centered delusions and bring a terrifyingly large number of followers with him.
+Waving their bigotry shamelessly, inviting those from the darkest corners to bring their voices of hate and ensuing violence to the heart of our democracy.

 A bleak feeling if dwelt upon, but I’ll stick with hope.
 I keep searching through the morass of negativity to find the stories that brighten the light and shed inspiration.
 Yea, I’ll stick with hope.